zoilomora/domoticz-raspberry-docker/README.md

 Now we reboot the system with the `sudo reboot` command.

-Run the `curl -sS services.sh | bash` command once logged into the Raspberry Pi.
+Run the `curl -sS https://raw.githubusercontent.com/zoilomora/domoticz-raspberry-docker/main/services.sh | bash` command once logged into the Raspberry Pi.

 **Domoticz takes a while to start the first time, it has to generate the DH parameters**.